MatheosGiakoumi/matheosgiakoumi.github.io/index.md

       <a href="https://www.lanl.gov/" target="_blank" rel="noopener">Los Alamos National Laboratory</a>,
       in the Earth and Environmental Sciences Division.
-      I served as President of the SPWLA UT Austin Student Chapter and am currently a
-      <strong>TEX-E Fellow</strong> in the Texas Energy Entrepreneurship programme, where I am
-      advancing our startup, <a href="https://argusdrillers.com" target="_blank" rel="noopener">ARGUS</a>.
+      I served as President of the SPWLA UT Austin Student Chapter and am currently a TEX-E Fellow in the Texas Energy Entrepreneurship programme, where I am advancing our startup, <a href="https://argusdrillers.com" target="_blank" rel="noopener">ARGUS</a>.
     </p>
 </div>